 2) Trek to Tiu Kelep Waterfall –

 Without a doubt, one of the best places to visit in Lombok is the Tiu Kelep Waterfall.
-Located near the small village of Senaru, the waterfall is quite a drive from the islands main towns and costal areas.
+Located near the small village of Senaru, the waterfall is quite a drive from the island’s main towns and coastal areas.
 However, even when you’re only spending a day in Lombok, you should make the time for the journey!!
 Plus, you can’t really complain as you get to see a lot of Lombok’s beauty on the drive!

 SIDE NOTE: there’s no signage to Tiu Kelep and there are a few different forks in the path.
 I was lucky enough to have my guide with me who knew the way.
-You can, however, also hire a guide from the site’s entrance.
+You can, however, also hire a guide from the site’s entrance/carpark

 I spent the majority of my precious Lombok day trip (around 3 hours) exploring these two waterfalls.
-Although I could have seen more of the island if I’d given the hike a miss, I have no regrets as seeing Tiu Kelep was something I’ll never forget and I would thoroughly recommend you add a visit to your own Lombok Itinerary.
+Although I could have seen more of the island, if I’d given the hike a miss, I have no regrets as seeing Tiu Kelep was something I’ll never forget and I would thoroughly recommend you add a visit to your own Lombok Itinerary.

 3) Senaru Traditional Village –

 After exploring the Tiu Kelep waterfall, I didn’t have long left of my Lombok day trip.
 However, I was able to tick one more thing off my list of things to do in Lombok: visit a traditional village.

 Senaru Traditional Village is only a short drive from the waterfall, and it’s situated next to the Rinjani Trek Centre.
 The village’s inhabitants are decedents of the islands indigenous Sasak people (who still make up about 85% of Lombok’s population today).
 For hundreds of years, these villagers have been seen as the cultural guardians of Mount Rinjani and its surrounding forest.